 The Plaid Horse is committed to researching all of the safety options available to riders, and we wholeheartedly applaud the trend toward added precautions.
 (You can see our September issue coverage of body protection here).
 And for those who aren’t familiar yet, air vests are worn by a rider and attach to the saddle by a tether.
 When a rider separates from their saddle, the vest inflates quickly in an effort to protect the rider upon landing.

 In putting that article together, we learned that air vests do not have much research behind them.
 Search enough about air vests on the Internet, and you’ll read everything from “this vest saved my life” stories, to evidence that the use of air vests can actually make injuries worse.
 (Traditional body protectors promise less in the way of injury prevention, but have been tested more—there are multiple safety certifications for these vests.)
-Some research actually showed that riders were more likely to sustain a seriously injury in an air vest than without one—though that study made note of the fact that more research is needed to determine why.
+Some research actually showed that more riders sustained a serious injury after falling in an air vest than without one—though that study made note of the fact that more research is needed to determine why.
+While riders wearing an air vest were more likely to fall, the disciplines that utilize air vests most frequently do result in more falls and have a higher opportunity for serious injury.

 TPH spoke with Reed Ayers, a research scientist and a rider himself, for his thoughts on air vests.
 Ayers works in the Department of Orthopedics, Spine Division, University of Colorado, School of Medicine, and is a member of ASTM.